Who attends NCTA?

 How did NCTA begin?

-Over 40 years ago, Gloria and Ed Shipman and their two teenage sons, Chuck and Todd, took some runaway girls into their home, setting in motion what has become one of the finest boarding, day, and international schools in the United States.
+Almost 50 years ago, the Shipmans answered a call from local law enforcement and welcomed two runaway girls into their home.
+This set in motion what has become one of the finest boarding, day, and international schools in the United States.

-Initially, the Shipman family donated a 266-acre farm to the non-profit corporation.
-An additional 250 acres were added a few years later, bringing the current campus to more than 500 acres.
 The Academy opened officially in 1975 with a handful of students, little money, and big dreams of building a quality residential school.
+Today, the campus is more than 500 acres.

-Traditional boarding schools have existed for many years – primarily for wealthy East Coast families – but a residential school that also provided the same opportunities for motivated, underprivileged students was a rarity.
-From meager beginnings, NCTA has been transformed, over more than four decades, into a premier boarding and day school.
+Traditional boarding schools have existed for many years – primarily for wealthy East Coast families – but a residential school that also provided the same opportunities for highly-motivated students from low opportunity situations was a rarity.
+From meager beginnings, NCTA has been transformed, over almost five decades, into a premier boarding and day school.
 The students in its graduating classes, with a few exceptions for those who preferred a military career, have attended many top colleges and universities across the nation.

 The NCTA dream has been shared by countless individuals, corporations, and foundations – and it is still unfolding and growing, even today.